LLM-Aided Joint Secrecy Precoding and Trajectory for RSMA-Based Heterogeneous UAV Networks: The proposed LLM-HeMARL for Collaborative Trajectories Design

 \section{The proposed LLM-HeMARL for Collaborative Trajectories Design}

-Based on the problem decomposition presented before in the previous section, we investigate the outer-layer collaborative trajectories design, while incorporating the inner-layer S2DC based secrecy precoding.
-Accordingly, the problem is specified as
+Based on the problem decomposition presented in the previous section, we investigate the outer-layer collaborative trajectories design, while incorporating the inner-layer S2DC based secrecy precoding.
+Accordingly, the problem is formulated as

-where (\ref{Eq:secrecy_precoding}) represents the secrecy precoding obtained via the S2DC, which is computed based on the channel conditions under fixed UAV positions.
-To solve this problem, we propose an LLM-driven heuristic MARL (LLM-HeMARL) to solve (\ref{Eq:MOP-Trajectory-Solve}), an adaptive policy infusion and distillation framework that incorporates LLM expert policy into MARL for collaborative UAV trajectories design.
-As shown in Fig. \ref{Fig:algo_framework}, the proposed algorithm comprises three stages: LLM expert policy collection and prompt fine-tuning, LLM Policy distillation via offline RL, and online policy adaption via online RL.
-Next, we first formulate problem (\ref{Eq:MOP-Trajectory-Solve}) as a Markov decision process (MDP), and then describe the three steps of the algorithm in detail.
+where~\eqref{Eq:secrecy_precoding} represents the secrecy precoding obtained via the S2DC, which is computed based on the channel conditions under fixed UAV positions.
+To solve this problem, we propose an LLM-driven heuristic MARL (LLM-HeMARL) to solve~\eqref{Eq:MOP-Trajectory-Solve}, an adaptive policy infusion and distillation framework that incorporates LLM expert policy into MARL for collaborative UAV trajectories design.
+As shown in Fig.~\ref{Fig:algo_framework}, the proposed algorithm comprises three stages: LLM expert policy collection and prompt fine-tuning, LLM Policy distillation via offline RL, and online policy adaptation via online RL.
+Next, we first formulate problem~\eqref{Eq:MOP-Trajectory-Solve} as a Markov decision process (MDP), and then describe the three steps of the algorithm in detail.